Why does my House Smell like Fish: 8 Possible Reasons

 Rotten food tends to have a sweet smell that makes you nauseous.
-It can have a fishy whiff as well, though, depending on the actual food and how long it’s been in the spoiling stage.
-This is largely dictated by the composition—chemical compounds like acids, alkylamines, and aldehydes.
-If your food is rich with any of these components, best believe you’ll start smelling fish soon.
+It can have a fishy whiff as well, depending on the food and how long it’s been in the spoiling stage.
+This is largely dictated by the composition, such as chemical compounds like acids, alkylamines, and aldehydes.
+If your food is rich in these components, you’ll start smelling fish soon.

-And remember: most food starts to spoil when the room temperature goes beyond the 40º mark.
+Most food starts to spoil when the room temperature exceeds the 40º F mark.
 Do you have some leftovers in the fridge?
-Get rid of them if they’ve been in there for more than a week.
+Get rid of them if they’ve been there for more than a week.
 Produce usually lasts longer, while, say, dairy products go bad much sooner.

-This isn’t rocket science: to get rid of the smell, just put the spoiled food in the trash can and throw it away.
-The proper way to do this is to place the food in a black garbage bag and make sure it’s closed.
-Only then put it into the organic container.
-The experts claim you should bury the bag in a landfill, but that’s not really necessary.
+To get rid of the smell, put the spoiled food in the trash can and throw it away.
+The proper way to do this is to place the food in a black garbage bag and ensure it’s closed.

 8. COVID-Related Smell Disorder